 C. Z.: I have a Chinese mentality.
 I recall the slogan hanging on the front wall of our high school classroom during the Cultural Revolution in China.
 It read, «Have the Motherland at Heart and Keep the Whole World in View.» I looked at the slogan for four years, and cannot forget it to this day.

-Z. X.: Western-centralism was formed not only because of cultural reasons that paved the ground for ideological development, but also because of economic wherewithal that created a consumer market.
-Nowadays, the emergence of Asian economy promises materially the possibility of forming an Asian center.
+Z. X.: Western-centralism was formed not only because of cultural reasons that paved the ground for ideological development but also because of economic wherewithal that created a consumer market.
+Nowadays, the emergence of the Asian economy promises materially the possibility of forming an Asian center.
 As an artist of Asian descent, do you entertain the idea of «New Asia-centralism»?

 C. Z.: I don’t even know there is such a thing as «New Asia-centralism.» It sounds odd.
 I am not interested in it.

 Z. X.: But it is a fait accompli that Southeast Asia has emerged as one of the centers of the world.